apache/royale-docs/create-an-application/optimizations/compiler-configuration-settings.md

 //In this case the length is 20, and the only assignment can be to indices 0 to 19
 ```

-With *-js-vector-index-checks=true* (the default setting), the above 2 examples will behave the same in javascript at runtime as they would in AVM and in both cases generate a runtime error.
+With true (the default setting), the above 2 examples will behave the same in javascript at runtime as they would in AVM and in both cases generate a runtime error.
 However supporting this runtime behavior does generate extra code to achieve that result.
 In most cases it could be avoided to assist with performance.
 This is particularly relevant when index level assignments are made inside a loop.
 Often the loop variable is used as the index for the value assignment, and in this case, it is usually already certain to be within the valid range for the targetted Vector instance.

 For example:

 ```as3